GoogleChrome/kino/src/api/html/03-using-webvtt.md

 </video>
 ```

+If you're interested in learning more about styling and tagging of individual cues, the [WebVTT specification](https://w3c.github.io/webvtt/) is a good source of advanced examples.

 ### Kinds of text tracks

 Noticed the `kind` attribute of the `<track>` element?
 It's used to indicate what relation the particular text track has to the video.
 The possible values of the `kind` attribute are: